NSSAC/EpiHiper/docs/configuration/network.rst

   * - | sizeofActivity
     - | The size of the activities measured in bytes (currently 4)
   * - | activityEncoding
-    - | JSON schema for encoding of activity type
+    - | JSON `trait object <https://github.com/NSSAC/EpiHiper-Schema/blob/master/schema/typeRegistry.json#L2141>`_ for encoding of activity type
   * - | sizeofEdgeTrait
     - | The size of the edgeTrait measured in bytes  (currently 0 or 4)
   * - | traitEncoding
-    - | JSON encoding of edge trait specification
+    - | JSON `trait object <https://github.com/NSSAC/EpiHiper-Schema/blob/master/schema/typeRegistry.json#L2141>`_ for encoding of edge features
   * - | hasActiveField
     - | Boolean flag stating if active is included as edge field
   * - | hasWeightField